piscilus/rustmicrobit/README.md

     sudo udevadm control --reload-rules`
     ```

 4. Reconnect the device and check the rules.
-Please not that the device number
+Please note that the device number
-   may has changed:
+   may have changed:

     ```console
     $ lsusb | grep -i "NXP ARM mbed"